kubernetes-sigs/ingress2gateway/PROVIDER.md

     ├── examplegateway
     └── ingressnginx
 ```
-2. Create a struct named `resourceReader` which implements the `CustomResourceReader` interface in a file named
+2. Create a struct named `resourceFetcher` which implements the `CustomResourceFetcher` interface in a file named
 `resource_converter.go`.
 ```go
 package examplegateway